Who is this programme for?

 You will find that the participants’ mix of backgrounds, experiences and perspectives adds to your own understanding of the sector and gives you a rich resource of ideas for your own research.

-Please visit our Recent PhD vivas page to see the range of thesis topics arising from this programme.
+Please visit our Recent PhD vivas page to see the range of thesis topics arising from this programme and our What our graduates say page to find out more about recent PhD graduates across the Department.

 Alumni of the programme have gone on to occupy influential positions in the community of higher education researchers, managers, practitioners and policy makers.
 For the 20th anniversary of the programme we collected profiles of some Doctoral Programme alumni and current students.